Stolen Moments (film): Plot

-Valentino plays José Dalmarez, a Brazilian author who is also popular with readers in the United States.
+José Dalmarez is a Brazilian author who is also popular with readers in the United States.

-In the opening scene, young Vera Blaine (Marguerite Namara) is walking through a park in Florida when she encounters Dalmarez.
+In the opening scene, young Vera Blaine is walking through a park in Florida when she encounters Dalmarez.
 He gives her his photo, the back of which has a love poem.
 Enchanted, Vera later gives José a book that's similarly inscribed.
 José tells her he has to return to Brazil and invites her to accompany him.
 Excitedly, Vera reveals that she'll take her mother's wedding ring for the ceremony, but José clarifies that he was only inviting her to be his travel companion, not his wife.

 Dalmarez proceeds to Brazil without Vera.
-In Brazil, he woos Inez Salles (Aileen Pringle, billed as Aileen Savage), the young daughter of a government official.
+In Brazil, he woos Inez Salles, the young daughter of a government official.
 Inez's protective brother, Alvarez, spies José and Inez kissing on a park bench; a fight ensues between the two men.

 Dalmarez returns to the United States.
 To obtain information on criminal law for a book he's writing, Dalmarez stops Hugh Conway's law office.
 Dalmarez is surprised when Vera, who is now Hugh's wife, drops by.
 Hugh invites him to join them for dinner that evening, and Dalmarez offers to drive Vera home.
 During the drive home Dalmarez asks Vera how her husband would react if he read the notes she'd written during her earlier infatuation.
 Vera replies that he'd understand she was young and naive at the time, but Dalmarez expresses his doubts.